Jahangir Alam Chowdhury: Career

-Jahangir had also been an instructor in Bangladesh Military Academy.
-Later he served as a Group Testing Officer (GTO) in Inter Services Selection Board.
-He got the unique opportunity to serve as United Nations Military Observer and Staff in three different UN Missions between 1994 and 1996 in Bosnia-Herzegovina, Rwanda and Georgia.
-He is a graduate of Defence Services Command and Staff College and Bangladesh National Defence College, Mirpur, Dhaka.
+Jahangir had also been an instructor at the Bangladesh Military Academy.
+Later he served as a group testing officer (GTO) in the Inter Services Selection Board.
+He got the unique opportunity to serve as a United Nations military observer and staff in three different UN missions between 1994 and 1996 in Bosnia-Herzegovina, Rwanda, and Georgia.
+He is a graduate of the Defence Services Command and Staff College and Bangladesh National Defence College, Mirpur, Dhaka.

-Trained both at home and abroad Jahangir served in number of command, staff and instructional assignments of Bangladesh Army.
-Apart from artillery outfits, he commanded Bangladesh Rifles for a significant period – in the rank of Major General as Director General and in the rank of Colonel as Sector Commander.
-He was assigned with staff responsibilities in Bangladesh Army Headquarters as Master General of Ordnance, Military secretary, Director of Inspectorate of Technical Development and General Staff Officer – 1st Grade in Military Intelligence Directorate.
-He was also the Assistant Adjutant and Quartermaster in HQ 66 Infantry Division and General Staff Officer – II (Coordination) in Bangladesh Military Academy.
-He served as the chairman of Bangladesh Diesel Plant, an army operated manufacturing company.
-He was the Principal Staff Officer of Armed Forces Division.
-He also served as quartermaster general and the Colonel commadant of the corps of EME (Electrical and Mechanical Engineers) of Bangladesh Army.
+Trained both at home and abroad, Jahangir served in a number of command, staff, and instructional assignments in the Bangladesh Army.
+Apart from artillery outfits, he commanded Bangladesh Rifles for a significant period – in the rank of major general as director general and in the rank of colonel as sector commander.
+He was assigned staff responsibilities in Bangladesh Army Headquarters as master general of ordnance, military secretary, director of the Inspectorate of Technical Development, and general staff officer – 1st grade in the Military Intelligence Directorate.
+He was also the assistant adjutant and quartermaster in HQ 66 Infantry Division and general staff officer – II (coordination) in the Bangladesh Military Academy.
+He served as the chairman of the Bangladesh Diesel Plant, an army-operated manufacturing company.
+He was the principal staff officer of the Armed Forces Division.
+He also served as quartermaster general and the colonel commandant of the corps of EME (electrical and mechanical engineers) of the Bangladesh Army.